-Recently, my wife decided she is going to be traveling with me on my fishing trips.
-Largely, it's due to the fact that I work in the fishing industry, and our son will be making these trips with me very soon.
+My wife recently decided she is going to be traveling with me on my fishing trips, as I work in the fishing industry, and our son will be making these trips with me very soon.
 As you might guess, she doesn't want to be left out.
 Personally, I think this is awesome and a dream come true.
 However, one thing I've quickly discovered is that my choices on where to stay is going to have to be upgraded.
-Now, when looking for places to stay on a fishing trip, a pull off on the side on the road just isn't good enough.
+Now, when looking for places to stay on a fishing trip, a pull-off on the side on the road just isn't good enough.

 Glenwood Springs, Colorado

 When you want to fly fish Colorado, Glenwood Springs is at the center of a lot.
 You are within a quick drive to the Blue, Dream, and right on the Colorado and Roaring Fork.
 It just doesn't get much better.
 When there, stay at the Hotel Colorado.
 For about $100 a night, you have a place you will never forget when you aren't on the water.